top of page

 EAT UP REYKJAVIK

 Get into Reykjavik early and start exploring on foot before meeting up with the group.
 Check out the Church of Hallgrimskirkja or Laugavegur, the central shopping district, and come to terms with the fact that Duolingo didn’t adequately prepare you for Icelandic pronunciations.
-After that, consider popping over to the nearby Blue Lagoon and relaxing in the steamy lap of luxury.

-In the afternoon, we’ll meet up for a private food tour that just so happens to be the highest-rated culinary adventure in the entire city.
 Get a base layer of unique Icelandic eats in you, and then dabble in some Brennivin, the country’s iconic distilled beverage.
 Known lovingly as “Black Death,” it should get you going for a night on the town.
 Head out with new friends; the evening is yours to enjoy.

 The landscapes of Iceland.